sstadt/d20-character-tracker/README.md

 #### as able

  - handle draggable cursor better for dice pool, destiny tokens, and maps - should be a move/grab icon while dragging
+ - set up csrf with all socket calls

 #### testing todos